 Introduction / History

-Nepal, a small nation at the foot of the Himalayas, between India and Tibet, is home to approximately 400 ethnic groups, each having a different language or dialect.
+Nepal, a small nation at the foot of the Himalayas, between India and Tibet, is home to approximately 350 ethnic groups, each typically speaking more than one language or dialect.
 Their religious beliefs are equally distinct.

 The Athpare Rai are part of a cluster of people known as the Rais, the largest group in eastern Nepal.
 The diverse groups in the cluster all speak various dialects from which most of these groups take their names.
 Although their facial features are clearly Mongoloid, the Athpare claim no relation to the Mongolian race.
 Instead, they believe they are descendants of the goddesses Marema, Mahadeva, and Nina, (daughter of the earth).